How to meal plan the Kitchen Chalkboard way.

 Most of the time, when you are thinking about what you want to eat, you probably think about what protein you want.
 You know you want steak for dinner, and what are you going to serve with that for instance.
 I’m going to suggest you look at things differently here.

-According to the USDA, a healthy plate should consist of half fruits and or vegetables, quarter grains, quarter protein and, sometimes, a small amount of dairy.
+According to the USDA, a healthy plate should consist of half fruits and or vegetables, quarter grains, a quarter protein, and, sometimes, a small amount of dairy.

 Why are we making something that only takes up a quarter of the plate the star of our dinners?
 When you think about the vegetable you are making for dinner, it becomes the main focus of the plate.
 Make the food delicious and you will naturally want to eat more of it.
 This method of meal planning does just that.